The Three Pillars of Sustainability EXPLAINED

 Audible Narration

-More recently, the three pillars of sustainable development were also outlined by the United Nations Millennium Declaration and as of today, they represent the most popular model to evaluate and understand sustainable development.
+More recently, the three pillars of sustainable development were also outlined by the United Nations Millennium Declaration, and as of today, they represent the most popular model to evaluate and understand sustainable development.

-More sophisticated interpretations are also recognizing that the three pillars of sustainability are not all at the same level but there is a hierarchy, where the economy is contained in the society and the society is itself contained inside the environment.
+More sophisticated interpretations are also recognizing that the three spheres of sustainability are not all at the same level but there is a hierarchy, where the economy is contained in the society and the society is itself contained inside the environment.

 The relationship between the 3 pillars of sustainability